 And the common auction scenario today looks like this:

 As header bidding transformed the system, auction dynamics followed suit.
-This “layering” of auctions is what’s creating major headache and confusion for the digital advertising industry on desktop and web.
-And as Google Ad Manager switches to first-price auction, the need to understand auction dynamics has never been more dire.
+This “layering” of auctions is what’s creating major headaches and confusion for the digital advertising industry on the desktop and web.
+And as Google Ad Manager switches to first-price auction, the need to understand auction dynamics has never been direr.
 With this change, every offer from programmatic buyers will compete in the same unified auction, alongside inventory which is directly negotiated with advertisers

 So why are first-price auctions gaining fame?
 In one word– transparency.